chrmeis/Jakku/README.md

 Christina Meisoll – chrmeis

 About tRAINing:
-tRAINing was developen in Android Studio on a simulated Google Pixel 3a with android 33 (Tiramisu).
+tRAINing was developed in Android Studio on a simulated Google Pixel 3a with android 33 (Tiramisu).
 The app is tested on the Samsung S8 as well, but not optimized for it.